CBaudry/fpdf-utf8/README.md

 * TrueType, Type1 and encoding support
 * Page compression

 FPDF requires no extension (except zlib to activate compression and GD for GIF support).
-It works with PHP 4 and PHP 5 (the latest version requires at least PHP 4.3.10).
+It works with PHP 8.

 The tutorials will give you a quick start.
 The complete online documentation is here and download area is there.
 It is strongly advised to read the FAQ which lists the most common questions and issues.